anitaliu123/gcp_oci_vm_start/README.md

 ## Oracle Cloud (OCI)
 ### Create
 1. Go to the [Oracle Cloud](https://www.oracle.com/cloud/) site and log in
-2. Click "create an instance" which will be under the "build" section
+2. Click "create a VM instance" which will be under the "build" section

 ![OCI create](images/oci/home_page.png)